- Local Music

 He claims he felt the knees of every radio programmer in the country buckle that morning.

-He has now made it his mission to use his acutely fine tuned pop aesthetic to save the world from mediocrity, and to bring joy and happiness to all the little boys and girls with pure hearts with power chord crunches, soaring harmonies, and a smattering of minor chords played on jangly guitars.
+He has now made it his mission to use his acutely fine tuned pop aesthetic to save the world from mediocrity, and bring joy and happiness to all the good little boys and girls with pure hearts with power chord crunches, soaring three part harmonies, and a smattering of minor chords played on jangly guitars.

 He equally enjoys talking about himself in the third person.